People

 Ariane supports the group in all administrative, human resources, accounting and financial matters.
 She organizes events, workshops, group activities, and is the first point of contact for our visiting scientists.
 She organises web content, and maintains the group’s website.
 Ariane is also the project manager of the SNF-Funded UPSCALE project (2024-2028).

-Postdocs & Senior Scientists
+Postdocs & Senior Researchers

 Mirela’s research centers around the intersection of forest ecology, remote sensing, and climate change.
 In particular, she seeks to understand the future of Earth’s forests in a changing climate.
 She investigates how human-caused climate change and drought affect forest ecosystems, including biodiversity, species distribution, tree resistance, resilience, recovery, and mortality.
 This, in turn, can help us better manage them to ensure sustainable provision of goods and services.